melikos1984/redux/docs/recipes/ComputingDerivedData.md

-# Computing Derived Data
+# 計算衍生資料

 [Reselect](https://github.com/faassen/reselect.git) is a simple library for creating memoized, composable **selector** functions.
 Reselect selectors can be used to efficiently compute derived data from the Redux store.

 ### Motivation for Memoized Selectors